-On November 9, 2015, the Financial Stability Board proposed that "Global Systemically Important Banks" (including the BNP Paribas Group) maintain significant amounts of liabilities that are subordinated (by law, contract or structurally) to certain priority liabilities, such as guaranteed or insured deposits and derivatives.
-These so-called "TLAC" (or "total loss absorbing capacity") requirements are intended to ensure that losses are absorbed by shareholders and creditors, other than creditors in respect of priority operating liabilities, rather than being borne by government support systems.
-The TLAC requirement will be determined individually for each Global Systemically Important Bank, with a minimum TLAC equal to at least (i) 16% of risk-weighted assets beginning January 1, 2019, and 18% of risk-weighted assets beginning January 1, 2022, and (ii) 6% of the Basel III leverage ratio denominator beginning January 1, 2019, and 6.75% beginning January 1, 2022.
-The TLAC requirements will, if adopted and implemented in France, apply in addition to capital requirements applicable to the Issuer.
+On November 9, 2015, the Financial Stability Board proposed that G-SIBs (including the BNP Paribas Group) maintain significant amounts of liabilities that are subordinated (by law, contract or structurally) to certain priority liabilities, such as guaranteed or insured deposits and derivatives.
+These so-called "TLAC" (or "total loss absorbing capacity") requirements are intended to ensure that losses are absorbed by shareholders and creditors, other than creditors in respect of priority liabilities, rather than being borne by government support systems.
+The TLAC requirement will impose a level of "Minimum TLAC" that will be determined individually for each G-SIB, and that will be at least equal to (i) 16% of risk-weighted assets beginning January 1, 2019, and 18% of risk-weighted assets beginning January 1, 2019, and 6.75% beginning January 1, 2022 (each of which could be extended by additional firm-specific requirements or buffer requirements).
+The TLAC requirements will, if adopted and implemented in France, apply in addition to capital requirements applicable to the BNP Paribas Group.
+The TLAC requirements may be adopted as part of the MREL requirements described above, or they may apply in addition to the MREL requirements.